tkraussionx/tt-metal/ttnn/README.md

-## TTNN [ttnn]
+## TTNN

-### A Python library built using the apis from tt_lib to be used in conjuction with PyTorch.
-The intent of this effort is to provide a successful onboarding experience for new users.
+TTNN is a Python library that provides a launching point for learning the APIs within ``TT-METAL``.
+The TTNN library assumes the user is familiar with [PyTorch](https://pytorch.org) and provides operations that easily translate PyTorch tensors to and from ``ttnn.Tensor``(s).
+TTNN's primary dependency is the Python libray tt_lib within the tt_eager subproject.
+This code has been tested with PyTorch 1.13.

+We trust that this library will be a valuable guide to helping you on your journey to take full advantage of our devices!

+#### Please learn the API using our Jupyter Notebook tutorials
+* There is a collection of tutorials written with Jupyter Notebooks to help you ramp up your skillset for using `tt-metal`.
+These notebooks can be found under https://github.com/tenstorrent-metal/tt-metal/tree/main/ttnn/tutorials.
+* These tutorials assume you already have a machine set up with either a grayskull or wormhole device available and that you have successfully followed the instructions for [installing and building the software](https://github.com/tenstorrent-metal/tt-metal/blob/main/README.md).
+* From within the `ttnn/tutorials` directory, launch the notebooks with: `jupyter lab --no-browser --port=8888`

-#### Key differences with the following operations:
+#### Here are a few key differences with the operations we currently support compared to their equivalents in PyTorch
 * matmul
+    * The tensors must be moved to device before the operation can be done.
     * The last two dimensions must be a multiple of 32 if the multiplication is to work on the device.
 For example a tensor of (1, 1, 3, 4) would not be successfully multiplied to another tensor.
 Instead, the developer is currently expected to adjust the tensor to be viable in a device multiplication.
     * Results from a matmul will not have the exact same precision.
-Instead of pytorch allclose, we used a pearson correlation coefficient to verify the results.
+Instead of PyTorch allclose, we used a pearson correlation coefficient to verify the results.
+    * The dot product is not fully supported yet and unfortunately returns a Tensor with a shape.
+* add
+    * The tensors must be moved to device before the operation can be done.
+* subtract
+    * The tensors must be moved to device before the operation can be done.
 * reshape
     * The last two dimensions in the reshape must be a multiple of 32 when using the tensor on a device.
-    * When converting a tt tensor to a pytorch tensor, the 3rd and 4th dimensions must be a multiple of 32.
+    * When converting a tt tensor to a PyTorch tensor, the 3rd and 4th dimensions must be a multiple of 32 or the operation will default to using the PyTorch implementation.
     * Using the single argument -1 in reshape is not supported.
 * transpose
     * There is no transpose method.
 Please use permute instead.